Official Global Travel Advisories

 Be equally careful about who and what you carry in your vehicle.
 As the driver, you could be held responsible for the misdeeds and belongings of your passengers, even if you were unaware of the problem.

-Canadian currency and personal cheques from Canadian banks are not widely accepted in the United States.
+Canadian currency and personal cheques from Canadian banks are not widely accepted.
 Most banking transactions require a U.S. bank account.

-There is no limit to the amount of money that you may legally take into or out of the United States.
-However, you must declare to CBP:
+There’s no limit to the amount of money that you may legally take into or out of the United States.
+However, you must declare to U.S. Customs and Border Protection:

 - if you carry more than US$10,000 (in cash, cheque, money order, travellers’ cheque or any other convertible asset) into or out of the United States

-- if you receive more than US$10,000 while in the United States.
+- if you will receive more than US$10,000 while in the United States

 Failure to comply can result in civil and criminal penalties, including seizure of the currency or monetary instruments.